-Former Tar Heel guard, 12-year NBA veteran and ESPN analyst Hubert Davis enters his fourth season as a member of the Carolina Basketball coaching staff in 2015-16.
+Former Tar Heel guard, 12-year NBA veteran and ESPN analyst Hubert Davis enters his fifth season as a member of the Carolina Basketball coaching staff in 2016-17.
 His duties include bench coaching, scouting and recruiting.
 He also has served two seasons as the head coach of the UNC junior varsity team.

 Prior to joining the UNC staff in 2012, Davis worked for seven years with ESPN as a highly-regarded college basketball analyst and co-host of College GameDay.